axelheer/nein-linq/README.md

 }
 ```

-The methods `RetrieveWhatever`, `FulfillsSomeCriteria` and `DoTheFancy` should be marked accordingly, using the attribute `[InjectLambda]` or just the simple convention "same class, same name, matching signature" (which requires the class to be white listed by the way).
+The methods `RetrieveWhatever`, `FulfillsSomeCriteria` and `DoTheFancy` should be marked accordingly, using the attribute `[InjectLambda]` or just the simple convention "same class, same name, matching signature" (which requires the class to be green listed by the way).
 And the call `ToInjectable` can happen anywhere within the LINQ query chain, so we don't have to pollute our business logic.

 *Note:* code duplication should not be necessary.
 The ordinary method can just compile the expression, ideally only once.
 A straightforward solution can look like the following code sample (it's possible to encapsulate / organize this stuff however sophisticated it seems fit, *NeinLinq* has no specific requirements; feel free to build some kind of "Expression Cache"...):